andrioni/snowplow.github.com/_posts/2014-08-31-Analysing-page-view-data-in-Neo4J.md

 +----------------------------------------------------------------------------------------------------------------------------+
 </pre>

-Notice that the most common route is to click, in turn, on the top-level pages listed along the top of each page.
+Notice that the most common route is to click, from left to right, on each of the titles listed along the top of the Snowplow website.
 Notice also that the second most common path is just repeatedly refreshing the home page.
 We could modify the search to exclude these using a WHERE clause as we did in the last example.